Understanding Your Basic Metabolic Panel (BMP)

 Creatinine

-A typical reference range for adults is 0.84–1.21 mg/dL, though the range varies somewhat based on age, sex, and body size.
+Typical reference ranges differ for men and women: about 74–110 µmol/L (0.84–1.24 mg/dL) for men and 45–90 µmol/L (0.51–1.02 mg/dL) for women.
+The range also varies somewhat based on age, diet, and body size.
 People with more muscle mass typically have higher baseline creatinine levels.

-Most laboratories report creatinine alongside an estimated glomerular filtration rate (eGFR), which is a calculated estimate of how well the kidneys are filtering blood.
-A typical normal eGFR is 90 mL/min/1.73m² or higher.
-An eGFR below 60 sustained for at least three months is the standard definition of chronic kidney disease.
+Most laboratories report creatinine alongside an estimated glomerular filtration rate (eGFR), a calculated estimate of how well the kidneys filter blood.
+An eGFR of 90 mL/min/1.73m² or higher is generally considered normal in younger adults with healthy kidneys. eGFR naturally declines somewhat with age, and kidney disease is usually diagnosed using eGFR along with urine findings and evidence of sustained change over time.
+For example, an eGFR below 60 for at least 3 months is the standard definition of chronic kidney disease.

 Causes of high creatinine (impaired kidney function):